igorek17000/Ender-2-Pro-BTT-V3/README.md

 # Upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3

-Use the Pre-Compiled firmware in the main branch to upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 + TFT35-E3-v3 Touch Screen Display / Classic Marlin Dislay.
+Use the Pre-Compiled firmware in the main branch to upgrade the Ender 2 Pro To A BTT-SKR-Mini-E3-v2 and

+TFT35-E3-v3 Touch Screen Display / Classic Marlin Dislay.

 Or download a copy of Marlin-bugfix-2.1.x from the main Marlin firmware branch: https://github.com/MarlinFirmware/Marlin